YUEWU1233/ML_French_Blancpain/README.md

 ## Repository Index
 - [French_difficulty_original.ipynb](/French_difficulty_original.ipynb): The python notebook for the model training with original data
+- [improved_model.ipynb](/improved_model.ipynb): The python notebook for the improved model training
 - [Image](/Image): The folder of essential images in the notebook
 - [streamlit](/streamlit): The folder of essential images in the notebook
 - [data_augmentation.ipynb](/data_augmentation.ipynb): The code for data augmentation